General File Submission Requirements

 - Choose an appropriate white balance for the intended lighting and scene

 Reminder: photos taken on mobile phones are not eligible.
-We are not able to scale them to our largest size at this time.
+We are not able to scale them to our largest sizes at this time.
 Please do not submit mobile phone photography.

 Comments